-Really odd that she never achieved the level of success that she was due – probably due to crippling fear of performing live).
-In the Sixties she released several singles and performed backing vocals for Dusty Springfield (who returned the favour later on).
+Really odd that she never achieved the level of success that she was due – probably due to a crippling fear of performing live).
+In the Sixties, she released several singles and performed backing vocals for Dusty Springfield (who returned the favour later on).

 This came from her debut LP released in 1970 entitled Sing Children Sing which is rather wonderful but very expensive to actually buy.

-Covered by a load of artists including Olivia Newton John & David Bowie and released as a single in it’s on right.
+Covered by a load of artists including Olivia Newton-John & David Bowie and released as a single in its own right.